-The primary adjustment disorder treatment is therapy.
+The primary component of an adjustment disorder treatment plan is therapy.
 People who are overwhelmed by stress need practical help to address the obstacles they need to overcome, psychological help with managing their stress, and emotional support.

 Often, brief therapeutic interventions are all people with adjustment disorders need.
 With the right treatment, a person can recover from an adjustment disorder in a few months or even just a few weeks.

 - Cognitive Behavioral Therapy.
 People with adjustment disorders can benefit from cognitive behavioral therapy (CBT) to help them challenge distorted thoughts about the meaning of stressful events as well as behavioral techniques that help them improve their abilities to manage stress and relax.

 - Dialectical Behavior Therapy.
 For people whose adjustment disorders arise during periods of prolonged stress or chaos, dialectical behavior therapy (DBT) can be useful.
 In DBT, people learn skills for emotional self-regulation and interpersonal effectiveness that are particularly useful during stressful periods.
 People with adjustment disorders can benefit from learning DBT-based coping techniques that help them release self-judgment.

 - Support Groups.
 Support groups are a great resource for people with adjustment disorders.
 In some cases, people may be able to find groups focused on a particular stressor.
 Many communities offer support groups for bereavement, job loss and divorce.
 These groups provide opportunities to learn practical techniques for resolving stressors and can also be sources of emotional support and encouragement.

 In some cases, medications are used to treat adjustment disorders as well.
 Medications prescribed depend on the subtype of adjustment disorder a person develops.
 For example, people who primarily experience depressive symptoms may benefit from antidepressant medication, especially selective serotonin reuptake inhibitors (SSRIs).

 One study showed that people with adjustment disorder were twice as likely as people with major depressive disorder to respond to antidepressants.
 Commonly prescribed SSRIs include the following: